 The Philippine property market has been enjoying a meteoric rise these past ten years, concentrated mainly in the highly urbanized areas of the National Capital Region, Provinces of Batangas, Cavite, Laguna, Cebu and Davao.

 With this boom in the inventory of housing units, buyers should be aware of their rights and exercise diligence before parting with their hard-earned life savings.
-In doing so, these are the things that a buyer should watch out for before buying property:

 1. License to Sell from the Housing and Land Use Regulatory Board (HLURB)

 Every property development being sold to the general public needs to secure a license to sell from the Housing and Land Use Regulatory Board (HLURB).
 These projects are not allowed to advertise if they do not have a license to sell.
 Although the presence of a license to sell does not necessarily ensure that the project is problem free, it nonetheless places the developer within the radar of government regulation.